pulumi/pulumi/docs/design/formats.md

 In any case, "language bindings" bind elements of Coconut services to executable code.
 This executable code can come in many forms, aside from the above lambda example.
 For example, a "container" service may bind to a real, physical Docker container image.
 As another example, an "RPC" service may bind to an entire Go program, with many endpoints implemented as Go functions.
-A NutPack is incomplete without being fully bound to the program assets that must be co-deployed.
+A CocoPack is incomplete without being fully bound to the program assets that must be co-deployed.

 ### Restricted Subsets